Introduction

 • Set the days_of_data option in the config.ini file to the appropriate number of days.
 This is typically 8 days since the update cadence is weekly on Mondays.

-To generate CSV reports with the latest test results, test averages, and test coverages, execute the following command from the ecosystem-test-scripts root directory:
+To push data to BigQuery and generate CSV reports with the latest test results, test averages, and test coverages, execute the following command from the ecosystem-test-scripts root directory:

 make run_metric_reporter